- Created by Raff Lagatta, last modified by Peter Vojtech on May 17, 2022

 You can use AroFlo's bulk import function to update pricing and other details within your existing inventory.

-This feature is ideal for managing your price file updates (when a supplier sends you new price lists) and you want to update your pricing without duplicating any items, or when you need to make other small adjustments like an item's identifier, manufacturer or barcode.
+This feature is ideal for managing your price file updates (when a supplier sends you new price lists) and you want to update your pricing without duplicating any items, or when you need to make other adjustments like an item's description, part number, identifier, manufacturer or barcode.

 You can also use this feature to create/update Price Levels (see below).